 Regulatory framework

-• A law to promote the conservation and maintenance of the environment in the interest of health, for adequate sanitation in matters of food and beverages and, in general, for the provision and control of services, activities and other matters related thereto or incidental to it.
+An Act to promote the conservation and maintenance of the environment in the interest of health, for proper sanitation in matters of food and drinks and generally, for the provision and control of services, activities and other matters connected therewith or incidental there to.

 LINK

-• Law that regulates the construction, renovation and repair of buildings, provides for the rehabilitation or elimination of dangerous or ruinous buildings, authorizes the publication of a building code and establishes provisions in this regard.
+An Act to regulate the construction, alteration and repair of buildings, to provide for the re-instatement or removal of dangerous or dilapidated buildings, to authorise the publication of a building code and for purposes connected therewith.

 Institutional Framework